Overview of Vertebral Body Tethering

 Advantages of Vertebral Body Tethering

 Significant strides have been made in the treatment of scoliosis, and vertebral body tethering is at the forefront of these advancements.
-Doctors now know how to treat complicated conditions with minimally invasive procedures and with exceedingly successful results.
+Doctors now know how to treat complicated conditions with minimally invasive procedures and exceedingly successful results.
 Some of the benefits of Vertebral Body Tethering (VBT) include the following:

 - VBT is typically a one-time surgery with little need for surgical upgrades